 Sometimes getting a cute journal and a great pen can help to motivate you to journal more.
 But also there are some great journals out there that have journaling prompts to get the creative juices going.
 I really love my Five Minute Journal that has you sort of set intentions each morning.
 Alongn with what would make the day great, what you’re thankful for and so on.
 And at the end of the day, you reflect on how you could’ve made the day better and what went well.
 It has a whole psychology behind it and I really do love it when I stick to it.
 If you have writer’s block or aren’t sure what to journal, this could be a great option for you.

 There are lots of other journals you can pick up that suit the goals you may have.
 Maybe you want to start a gratitude journal or this fun question-a-day journal.
-Or maybe you just want to free write and jot down whatever is on your mind.
+Or maybe you just want to free-write and jot down whatever is on your mind.
 Just get out thoughts and feelings on paper and not have any sort of structure.
-Any type of journaling is always going to provide some health benefits regardless.
+Any type of journaling practice is always going to provide some health benefits regardless.
 Just find something that you enjoy doing that may help to make a habit of writing in your journal.

 Get An Accountability Partner

 Maybe you and your friends want to be better about journaling as a group effort for accountability.
 Start a journal group text and check in with each other to make sure you’re staying on top of it.
 This always helps me to stick to things when my friends are also involved.
+You can even maybe assign someone the task of sending out a journaling prompt so you have something new and different to write about each and every day.

 Just Start Writing